Donald Caphton - Obituary

-Donald Lewis Caphton, a nuclear engineer and long time resident of Rincon, passed away peacefully and went to be with his Lord on August 29, 2020 at the age of 92.
+Donald Lewis Caphton, a nuclear engineer and long-yime resident of Rincon, passed away peacefully and went to be with his Lord on Aug.
+29, 2020 at the age of 92.

 He grew up on Isle of Hope, finished boarding school at Young Harris and earned an engineering degree from Clemson University.

+After the 9-11 attacks in New York, he worked on a disaster relief crew near Ground Zero.

-Don enjoyed many and varied interests including boating, piloting his own aircraft and was an avid golfer .
-He was 84 when he shot a hole in one and shot his age in his eighties.
-He attended over 60 Masters tournaments.
+Don enjoyed many and varied interests, including boating, piloting his own aircraft and golf.
+He was 84 when he shot a hole-in-one and shot his age in his eighties.
+He attended more than 60 Masters tournaments.

+During World War I, he served in the U.S. Army and was a member of the Sugamo Guard Force that was entrusted with the responsibility of securing some of the most notorious Japanese war criminals, including Gen. Hideki Tojo.

 The family would like to express a special thanks to Joe Walsh who was a wonderful and supportive friend to Don.